Zardoz89/nBodySim/README.md

                                     Useful to centre around a particular entity, like the Sun
 - -h, --help                        Show this help

+**Note** : If it is used without any option, will try to open ssolar.sim file

 ### Examples
 - Execute a simulation of 100 years with a DeltaT of a 1 day of our solar system fixing the Sun in the (0,0,0) position